 Curves and angles

-Post processingWhen deciding on layer height it is also important to consider post-processing.
-A larger layer height may be adequate if the part is going to be sanded, acetone cleaned or painted.
+When deciding on a layer height it is also important to consider whether the parts will be post-processed.
+A higher layer height may be a better choice, if the part is going to be sanded, acetone smoothed or painted.